meeeejin/SWE3033-F2021/week-12/README.md

 make -j
 sudo make install -j

-# you can use SQLite database in any directroy
+# you can use SQLite database in any directory
 cd ~
 sqltie --version

 ```

-## A. Performacne evaluation: system transaction vs. user transaction
+## A. Performance evaluation: system transaction vs. user transaction

 ### 1. Download the database and test query files